ErikBahena/video-vision/readme.md

 3. Use ffmpeg to convert the mp4 files into 10 key frames evenly spaced out

-4. Run Open-ai gpt image viewer to generate a description for each key frame within the video provided it's timestamp to create a possible description
+4. Run open ai gp4 vision preview model to generate a description for each key frame within the video provided

-5. Use chat-gpt 3.5 api to create a voice over script timed to the video
+5. Use chat-gpt 3.5 api to refine the vtt output

-6. Use some natural voice generation api to create a voice over mp3 file
+6. Create a voice over script timed to the video with elevenlab's voice over api

 7. Use ffmpeg to combine the original video with the voice over at the correct audio levels

+8. Overlay the original video with the generated voice over subtitles generated with whisper

-8. Upload to youtube also using chat gpt 3.5 api to generate a title and description and hashtags
+9. Upload to youtube also using chat gpt 3.5 api to generate a title and description and hashtags